 Peanut Butter Filling and Oreo Crust Pie by Crazy Vegan Kitchen

-Did you know Oreos are accidentally vegan?
+Did you know Oreos are vegan?
 Okay, you probably did.
 But, I bet you didn’t know they make a great pie crust!
 Actually, it’s not just great, it’s crazy-good!

 This clever recipe by Amrita of Crazy Vegan Kitchen features peanut butter mouse and vegan dark chocolate, so you just know it’s going to be decadent and delicious.
 Best of all, it only takes 15 minutes to put together!